 Dog Sled Trips with Musher Erik Simula

 Experience a dog sledding adventure into the deep wilderness at Bearskin Lodge on the Gunflint Trail this winter.
-Dog sled trips into the Superior National Forest on the edge of the BWCA wilderness will be offered on specified weekends or week days in 2015.
+Dog sled trips into the Superior National Forest on the edge of the BWCA wilderness will be offered on weekends and most week days in 2015.
 Reservations ahead of time are recommended.
 Tours allow participants the opportunity to ride the runners, an exciting way to experience what it is like to drive the sled and dog team.

 Planning notes for your adventure: